iso8859/ThreadMessaging/README.md

 }
 ````

-You have OnAddedAsync and OnRemovedAsync events to plug this another message solution, for example SignalR.
+You have OnAddedAsync and OnRemovedAsync events to plug this into another message solution, for example SignalR.